open-telemetry/opentelemetry-specification/specification/logs/data-model.md

 information about the request context (other than [Trace Context Fields](#trace-context-fields)).
-The log attribute model MUST be of [`any` type](#type-any), which is different from [Common Attribute](../common/README.md#attribute) (a superset), so that [Logs Bridge API](bridge-api.md) is able to support structured attributes.
+The log attribute model MUST be of [`any` type](#type-any), which is different from [Common Attribute](../common/README.md#attribute) (a superset), so that is able to support structured attributes emitted by the applications.
 This field is optional.

 #### Errors and Exceptions